 If you're looking for instant results then you might consider paid search.
 If you're looking for a more sustainable approach and you can afford to invest over a longer period of time, finding an SEO expert should be top of your list.

-Whilst both SEO and PPC are closely related, it's important to know that SEO and PPC are very much different disciplines and as such, some SEO agencies only specialise in SEO services, not to be confused with PPC management.
-Likewise, this works both ways and PPC agencies who are absolute experts in their field may not have the skillset required to deliver on an SEO project.
-Some larger agencies have teams dedicated to both organic and paid search that benefits from a higher level of collaboration, thus resulting in better all round campaign delivery.
+Whilst both SEO and PPC are closely related, it's important to know that SEO and PPC are very much different disciplines, and as such, some SEO agencies only specialise in SEO services, not to be confused with PPC management.
+Likewise, this works both ways and PPC agencies who are absolute experts in their field may not have the skill set required to deliver on an SEO project.
+Some larger agencies have teams dedicated to both organic and paid search that benefit from a higher level of collaboration, thus resulting in better all-around campaign delivery.

 Buy cheap, buy twice applies to SEO!